kimkilser/DT78-App-Android/README.md

 The app may stop working if permission is not granted.

-Android 9 and later prevents call and sms access so it may not work
+Android 9 and later prevents call and sms access so it may not work, see [`Documentation`](https://android-developers.googleblog.com/2018/10/providing-safe-and-secure-experience.html?m=1)

 ## Dependencies